trisongz/TRX40/README.md

 This repository is only designed for the OpenCore bootloader. __OpenCore__ (OC) is best updated via Pavo's [OCBuilder](https://github.com/Pavo-IM/ocbuilder/releases) app.
 Accordingly, if you have a working EFI boot folder, based on this repository, you can update various components of it as you see fit using OCBuilder.
 But do be careful not to over write files or folders unique to this build.
 If updated, please study the Docs folder in OpenCore to see if the structure of the __config.plist__ file needs to be changed (this respository will attempt to be current with the most stable release).
 Keep in mind that OpenCore is evolving, and consequently, new versions can substantially effect the overall structure and functioning of your __config.plist__ file.
 I feel that editing is best done using PlistEdit Pro or [ProperTree](https://github.com/corpnewt/ProperTree).
 While [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) may be used, if it is out of date with your OpenCore commit, you can get corruption of the __config.plist__ file which you may not notice for some time (and even find difficult to track down and correct).

 The EFI folder in this repository should be placed on the EFI partition of your boot drive.
-Don't make the rooky mistake of placing the contents of the EFI folder of this repository on the EFI partition.
+Don't make the mistake of placing the contents of the EFI folder of this repository on the EFI partition.
 Instead, the EFI partition contains an EFI folder, which in turn contains the Boot and OC folders.

 OpenCore version numbers are not incremented for each minor adjustment, but incremented once stable.
 However, there are dates of commits indicated within each version before the version number is incremented.
 While there may  be only small changes within a version, the changes can have marked structural changes and yet not be fully documented.
 Accordingly, it is best to use final release versions.
 Due to the sometimes daily changes, this repository will only upload changes if the commit seems stable and then note the date of compilation along with the version number.